qlik-oss/core-website/docs/documentation/services/qix-engine.md

 ### Log Levels

-Configuration of the log levels are done by providing settings through command line parameters when starting the docker container.
+Configuration of the log levels is done by providing settings through command line parameters when starting the docker container.

-The QIX Engine uses the [log levels](../contract.md#logging-levels) defined in the _contract_, but each log level is also mapped to a numeric value used to set the verbosity level of QIX Engine logging.
+The QIX Engine uses the [log levels](../contract.md#logging-levels) defined in the _Frontira Service Contract_, but each log level is also mapped to a numeric value used to set the verbosity level of QIX Engine logging.

 | Log level | Value |
 | --------- | ----- |